Welcome to the MIT Spatial Sound Lab

 Born in Minneapolis, MN in 1981, he spent his childhood and teenage years in Hong Kong before moving back to study psychology at the University of Minnesota – Twin Cities, and audio production and engineering at the Institute of Production and Recording.
 Afterwards he relocated to Hong Kong again where he was active in the indie rock and improvised music scene.
 He moved to Berlin in 2014.

-Sponsored by Goethe Institut, MITHIC, CMSW.
+Sponsored by Goethe Institut, MITHIC, and Global Mediations Lab (CMSW)

 Dissolve Music @ MIT 2025 was a great success.
 Thanks to all the performers and audience members!